TEACHERS & WRITERS MAGAZINE SUBMISSION GUIDELINES

 The Art of Teaching Writing

 Articles, essays, editorials, and meditations on T&W’s mission, “educating the imagination.”
-Submissions may address current issues and concerns in arts education, advocate for the value of literary arts education, or provide glimpses into the joys, struggles, and successes of teaching creative writing both within and outside formal education settings.
-(1,000-2,500 words)
+Submissions may address current issues, innovations, or concerns in arts education, advocate for the value of literary arts education, or provide glimpses into the joys, struggles, and successes of teaching creative writing both within and outside formal education settings.

 The initial approach to Teachers & Writers Magazine should be either: